Services are provided by QLS or with assistance from QLS to help members with working in the legal sector

 Queensland Law Society (QLS) provides an enquiry service chasing up delayed judgments for its members if there is an undue delay in delivering a judgment.

-The Practice Support Consultancy Service is a complimentary service for newly established practices across Queensland.
-Our solicitors have years of experience running their own practices and are able to provide guidance in essential areas such as legal project management, costs disclosure, client agreements and practice management generally.
+The Practice Advisory Service (PAS) is a complimentary service offered by QLS Solicitor Support Pty Ltd (a wholly owned incorporated legal practice of QLS).
+Our solicitors have years of experience running their own practices and are able to provide guidance in essential areas such as appropriate management systems for incorporated legal practices, legal project management, records management, costs disclosure, client agreements, and practice management generally.

 Queensland Law Society (QLS) is committed to assisting the profession practice in an efficient, practical and a precise manner and provide a number of complimentary resources and services to support the day-to-day operation of a law practice.
 The requirement to manage trust money and to maintain trust accounting records is integral, however complexities can occur in particular when starting a new practice.